Coopertronic/Coopertronic-OS/README.md

 The script will make 2 folders in home that are called ISO_Build and ISO_Dump.
 These have root permissions so the resulting ISO will have to have the permissions/ownership changed.
 If you are using SSHFS then preserving the permissions on copy will fail and the ISO will be a normal file any user can use after it has been transferred to the external storage.

 ### Thanks to

+Many thanks to DistroTube who inspired me to do this with his videos.

 Many thanks to the people on the Rebourne OS and Bred OS discord servers.
 You have been a tremendous help in getting me through the difficult learning curve.